arnaudroger/simpleflatmapper.org/0104-getting-started-springjdbc.md

 If the sql type implied is not the one desired, you can specify one manually by adding a `SqlTypeColumnProperty`.

 For example when using a non jdbc 4.2 compliant driver with a `ZonedDateTime`.
-Sfm will use a `TIMESTAMP_WITH_TIMEZONE` which may is notsupported by the driver.
+Sfm will use a `TIMESTAMP_WITH_TIMEZONE` which may is not supported by the driver.
-The following code will override the default for a `Types.TIMESTAMP` :
+The following code will override the type with `Types.TIMESTAMP` :

 {% highlight java %}
 class MyDao {